QingbiaoLi/QingbiaoLi.github.io/_pages/about.md

 ======
 <div style="text-align: justify">

-<p> I believe that technology should contribute to humanity toward a healthier, safer, and higher quality of life.  </p>
+<p> Inspired by Chinese philosopher 'Mozi'(墨子) and the ideas from Mohism about 'Universal Love, non-attack' (非攻 兼爱), I believe that technology should contribute to humanity toward a healthier, safer, and higher quality of life. </p>

 <p> I am an enthusiast and believer in the new revolution for robotics (Artificial General Intelligence for Robotics).
 I believe that the 'real2sim (meta-verse) and sim2real' can bring the community (machine learning, computer vision and graphics, and robotics) towards the era of technology beyond first-principle-based methods and control theory.
 Yet, there is a huge research gap towards this revolution.
 I believe robotics can be one of the solutions for population aging via the autonomous system and human-robot collaboration. </p>